DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/fnirs_cleaning.md

 1. Begin by removing all optodes and short distance channels from caps
 2. Investigate any potentially damaged parts at this time and remove/replace them
-3. Soak caps in a warm water + baby shampoo solution for 30 minutes
+3. Soak caps in a warm water + baby shampoo solution for 20 minutes
+4. Rinse cap 4 times in warm water to remove all shampoo and residue
-4. Remove from solution and dry with a gentle towel
+4. Remove cap from solution and dry with a gentle towel
 5. Hang to dry before next use

 ## Grommet and Optode Cleaning